TheMaxi7/RoK-discord-bots/README.md

 ## Contacts

-If you want to try the bots and/or need to reach out to me for any kind of problem/request feel free to join the [test discord server](https://discord.gg/EH7QhwxqkW) or simply open an issue :)
+If you want to reach out to me for any kind of problem/request feel free to add me on discord (@themaxi7).

 In case you would like to support me: